vwkd/code-system/src/encodings/encoding.md

 ### Code space

-- set of numbers to which a coded character set is mapped
+- set of code points to which a coded character set is mapped

 ### Code point

-- element of code space
+- a number
-- i.e. a number
+- stored in byte